kayburns/women-snowboard/research/README.md

 # Women also Snowboard: Overcoming Bias in Captioning Models

-## Getting Started

 This repository contains everything necessary to replicate the results in our [2018 ECCV paper]().
 To skip training, use our [pretrained models](/todo) or the [captions](/todo) themselves.
+The captioning model (most of the code) was built off of the Tensorflow [implementation](https://github.com/tensorflow/models/tree/master/research/im2txt).
+Thank you to the original author @cshallue.

 ## Creating Dataset

-To download MSCOCO ... .
+[Instructions](https://github.com/tensorflow/models/tree/master/research/im2txt#prepare-the-training-data) to download and preprocess MSCOCO are provided in the original repository.

 We run our experiments on the "bias split" defined in ...

 The Appearance Confusion Loss requires masked images.
 To create masks, please see the code for [creating masked images](/todo) and [storing them as tfrecord files](/todo).